Explore Mars with JMARS

 -

-Click, and drag to make a small rectangle to select the stamps in your area of interest.
+Click, and drag over stamp (s) to select the stamp(s) in your area of interest.
 Chosen stamps are outlined in yellow.
-Hint: the fewer stamps selected the quicker images load.
+Note: The fewer stamps selected the quicker images load.

 -